stephanstapel/ZUGFeRD-csharp/README.md

 # Thanks
 * The solution is used in CKS.DMS and supported by CKSolution: http://www.cksolution.de
-* https://github.com/cGiesen for starting with ZUGFeRD 2.1 implementation
+* ZUGFeRD 2.1 implementation was done by www.netco-solution.de and used in netCo.Butler

 # Links
 You can find more information about ZUGFeRD here: